-The program continues the College’s focus on civic and intellectual development of students, while fostering the skills, knowledge and habits of character vital to those involved in the education of the nation’s next generation of citizens.
+The program continues Tusculum University’s focus on civic and intellectual development of students, while fostering the skills, knowledge and habits of character vital to those involved in the education of the nation’s next generation of citizens.

-Tusculum College offers four categories of teacher licensure programs:
+Tusculum University’s College of Education offers four categories of teacher licensure programs:

 - Pre-Secondary Education (Interdisciplinary Studies)